dylansutterlin/resting_state_hypnosis/README.md

 </div>

 Summary: "This project aims to better understand neural correlates of hypnosis, which is defined as an experiential experience of focused attention and heighten reponse to suggestions.
-Hypnotic experience can be assessed in part with the automaticity associated with hypnotic experience, with hypnotic depth and with hypnotizalibility scores.
-The brain's functionnal connectivity might reflect which brain regions interact to produce the subjective change in phenomenological experience associated with hypnosis.
-We used Arterial Spin Labeling fMRI (Simens 3T) data acquired at rest (from Rainville et al., 2019), both before and after hypnotic induction.
-The functional connectivity matrix for each subject was computed, for each condition (pre/post hypnosis) and for the contrast (post-pre hypnosis).
-We then used graph theory metrics (degree, clustering and centrality) to characterize the individual connectomes during hypnosis (contrast post-pre).
-A 10-fold (80:20 split) ridge regression was trained to predict (separately) each of the hypnosis-related dependent variables.
-The feature matrices used to train the model were the full connectivity matrix, the degree-based, clustering-based and centrality-based matrices.
+Hypnotic experience can be assessed in part trough the feeling of automaticity associated with hypnotic experience, with hypnotic depth measures and with hypnotizalibility scores.
+The brain's functionnal connectivity might reflect which brain regions interact together to produce the subjective change in phenomenological experience associated with hypnosis.
+We used Arterial Spin Labeling fMRI (Siemens 3T) data acquired at rest (from Rainville et al., 2019), both before and after hypnotic induction.
+The functional connectivity matrix for each subject was computed, for each condition (pre and post hypnosis) and then substracted to extract the contrast connectivity (post-pre hypnosis) induced by hypnosis.
+We then used the contrast connectivity matrices and graph theory metrics extracted from the connectomes (degree, clustering and centrality) to predict hypnosis-related behavioral variables.
+A 10-fold (80:20 train-test split) ridge regression was trained to predict (separately) the dependent variables.'

 tags: [ASL-fMRI, hypnosis, connectome, ML]